 Lighter Beef Stroganoff

-- 2 tablespoons mild olive oil not extra virgin, divided
+- 2 tablespoons mild olive oil, divided preferably not extra virgin olive oil

 - 2 cups sliced white or chestnut mushrooms

-- 1 pound about 500 grams sirloin, strip loin or flank steak, thinly sliced
+- 1 pound sirloin, strip loin or flank steak, thinly sliced

 - 2 generous teaspoons Dijon mustard